Rye Bay Cafe (East Sussex)

 - Pontins Camber Sands holiday park has a great location with a combination of miles and miles of unspoilt sand dunes with loads to do in the day as well as the evening.
-Away from the beach you have the beautiful old Port Town of Rye, and the beautiful and diverse Sussex coastline including the iconic white cliffs and many Sussex beaches.
+Away from the beach, you have the beautiful old Port Town of Rye and the beautiful and diverse Sussex coastline including the iconic white cliffs and many Sussex beaches.
 Accommodation at Pontins Camber Sands includes a selection of apartments and a dune bungalow.
-At Pontins you have all the options, from self catering to half board, eating in or eating out.
-With each apartment you get self catering facilities with a range of appliances from a kettle to fridge etc. Park FacilitiesCar parking available onsite Restaurant and pub Shops Indoor Pool Tennis Courts Table Tennis Snooker/BilliardsThe park holds special events throughout the year, including 80s and 90s Weekenders, Bluecoat Weekend, Halloween Party Weekend, New Year Breaks, Spring Breaks, Summer offers and so much more.
+At Pontins you have all the options, from self-catering to half board, eating in or eating out.
+With each apartment, you get self-catering facilities with a range of appliances from a kettle to fridge etc. Park FacilitiesCar parking available onsite Restaurant and pub Shops Indoor Pool Tennis Courts Table Tennis Snooker/BilliardsThe park holds special events throughout the year, including the 80s and 90s Weekenders, Bluecoat Weekend, Halloween Party Weekend, New Year Breaks, Spring Breaks, Summer offers and so much more.

 Booking.com interactive map